innoq/SCS/faq.md

 The SCS approach focuses on Web UIs that are split across the SCSs.
 However, each SCS might also provide an API that can be accessed by a single mobile client or a monolithic single page app.
-However, the functionalities are then split across the SCSs containing the logic and the mobile client or single page app containing the UI.
+If you do this, the functionality is split across the SCSs containing the logic and the mobile client or single page app containing the UI.
 That way a change cannot be confined to an SCS, but would affect the SCS as well as the mobile clients and the single page